Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

     Just 3 packets (200 files) are enough to get the metadata for ~95% of the mods out there(1).
     { .annotate }

-    1. Based on my sample 221 mod dataset of Reloaded-II mods.
-Every mod I had lying around on my machine when I was doing the research.
+    1. Based on my small-medium dataset of 221 Reloaded-II mods.
+That was every mod I had lying around on my machine when I was doing the research.

-    This is where the `'typically <=4KB in size'` comes from.
+    This is where the `'typically <=4KB in size'` claim comes from.

 ##### Selective File Downloads in Practice